nirajp82/Redis/01_02_Node_Shard_LogicalDatabase_Slot.md

 Each Redis node has 16 logical databases (indexed from 0 to 15).

+## Logical Databases:
+Redis supports multiple logical databases within a single Redis server.
+Each database is identified by an index number (from 0 to 15 by default) and operates independently of others.
+You can switch between databases using the SELECT command.
+Logical databases are useful for separating different types of data or isolating data for different applications within the same Redis instance.
+Logical databases exist within individual nodes.
+Each Redis node can have multiple logical databases, and these databases are independent of each other.
+When you connect to a Redis node, you can select a specific logical database on that node using the SELECT command.

+When you connect to a specific node, you can work with the logical databases hosted by that node.
+Each node can have its own set of logical databases, providing data separation and isolation for different use cases or applications.

 ## Slots:

 Redis uses hashing to map keys to slots.
 There are 16384 slots in total in a Redis Cluster (ranging from 0 to 16383).
 Each key belongs to a specific slot, determined by a hash function applied to the key.
 Slots are distributed across nodes, ensuring even data distribution in the cluster.